Information for approved training providers

 There is just one card.
 The card lists both competencies if the student has completed both courses.

-Students who complete both courses at the same time should wait until they have received interim certificates for both courses before they visit Australia Post.
-They only need to take their RSA certificate in to Australia Post, and they will receive a card with both competencies listed.
+Students who complete both courses at the same time should wait until they have received interim certificates for both courses before they visit Service NSW.
+They only need to take their RSA certificate in to Service NSW, and they will receive a card with both competencies listed.

 Are all employees required to obtain a competency card?